Last Updated on 27 January 2026 by Cycloscope

 The urinary tract or the intestines may be infected.
 Symptoms include abdominal pain, diarrhea, bloody stool, or blood in the urine.

 Those who have been infected for a long time may experience liver damage, kidney failure, infertility, or bladder cancer.
-In children, it may cause poor growth and learning difficulty.
+In children, it may cause poor growth and learning difficulties.

 All these might seem scary, but actually, bilharzia is a very remote danger to the well-informed tourist.
 First of all, bilharzia is very easy to treat – be sure to buy one of the two drugs available, praziquantel or oxamniquine, available at any Malawian pharmacy.

-With the stringent policy of controls recently adopted by the Lake Malawi National Park authorities, bilharzia incidence in Cape Maclear has been greatly reduced, with the last case being reported in 2017.
+With the stringent control policy recently adopted by the Lake Malawi National Park authorities, bilharzia incidence in Cape Maclear has been greatly reduced.

 Monkey Bay, on the other hand, still has it.
-In non-touristic areas of the southern part of the lake, the incidence is still pretty high.
+In non-touristic areas of the southern part of the lake, the incidence remains high.

 Malaria in Malawi